Nyamwezi people: 19th century

-Many trade routes crossed Unyamwezi, and the Nyamwezi had access to ivory and slaves, stretching from the coast to the inland, as far as Congo.
+Many trade routes crossed Unyamwezi, and the Nyamwezi had access to ivory and slaves, stretching from the coast to the inland, as far as the Congo.
 The western Nyamwezi arrived at the coast with ivory around 1800, and coastal traders soon followed this up by finally entering Unyamwezi and reaching Ujiji by 1831.
-A kind of California Gold Rush took place for the ivory of the Congo's Manjema to the west of Lake Tanganyika.
+A kind of California Gold Rush took place for the ivory of the Congo's Maniema to the west of Lake Tanganyika.
 With their deep involvement in commerce, the Nyamwezi welcomed traders.
 The most hospitable chiefdom was Unyanyembe, where Arab traders established the nexus of Tabora to the Lake district beyond.

 Conflicts between chiefs and Arab traders lasted through the last half of the 19th century.
 Chiefs such as Isike and Mirambo, no longer being purely ritual, had found that the arrival of firearms enabled them to create standing armies and a new state organization.
 It was firearms and trade that transformed the region, for trade generated the wealth needed to obtain firearms.
 Chiefs were normally ritual figures who had no very rigid rules of succession.
 They lived very restricted lives, with the most significant duties being carried out by headmen.
 They were strangled when they became seriously ill (as probably happened to Mirambo while dying of cancer), for the well being of the state and its continuation was identified with chief and his subordinate administrators.
 A hierarchy of territorial offices came into being.
 There were sub-chiefs, assistant chiefs, headmen elders, ritual officials, etc., as each dynasty seized power from another.
 Greater Nyamwezi had become a war zone.

 By 1890 the Germans advanced further towards Tabora the western part of Tanganyika.
 It is located in the interior of Nyamwezi land.
 There, they met stiff resistance from Isike the Unyanyembe hereditary ruler.
 Isike was the only leader in Nyamweziland who was prepared to defend his country to the last drop of blood.

 According to European intelligence and correspondence information provided by missionaries and explorers, Isike was on top the German list of serious opponents of the Europeans.
 With the coming of the Germans Isike was going to be alone—his Arab allies caved in, they abandoned the long relationship they had from the time of Isike's father Mkasiwa.
 The Arabs recognised and acknowledged the European military power they sided with them in the war against Isike.